First Announcements

-Next World Congress on Design&Health will be held in Singapore on 29 Oct - 02 Nov 2025
+The next World Congresson Design & Health will be held in Singapore on 29 October -02 November 2025

 Addressing the challenges of climate change and global warming necessitates ecological design that emphasizes efficient energy use and the preservation of clean air, water, and soil.
 We need to envision hospitals that are as efficient and cost-effective as a “Toyota Corolla,” maximizing output with limited resources.
 The active participation of individuals in managing their own health and medical conditions is crucial.
 To effectively support and promote this dynamic system, new approaches in building design must incorporate salutogenic principles, fostering environments that enhance well-being.
 By good design, we can create hospital environments that not only optimize resource use but also promote the well-being of patients and staff.